SiliconLabs/gos-emlib-examples/mcu_part_info/readme.md

 This example illustrates how to use the low-level peripheral library EMLIB from a Gecko OS application to read the MCU part information registers.

-More information can be found at: [Using EMLIB in a Gecko OS Application](https://docs.silabs.com/gecko-os/4/standard/latest/sdk/development/using-emlib)
+> **NOTE:**  This example uses EMLIB from within Gecko OS.
+EMLIB should only be used when Gecko OS does not provide the needed API to perform a specific function.
+Care must be taken not to create resource conflicts with Gecko OS.
+There is no guarantee that code relying directly on emlib will be compatible with future version of Gecko OS.
+More information can be found at: [Using EMLIB in a Gecko OS Application](https://docs.silabs.com/gecko-os/4/standard/latest/sdk/development/using-emlib).